 The immigrating manager or executive must have been employed by the related company abroad for at least one year within the three years just prior to entering the United States.
 Those who have already been admitted to the U.S. as an L-1A nonimmigrant worker should be able to meet this requirement.

 The EB-1 immigrant must be able to establish that they meet the legal definition of a Manager or Executive:

 - Managers are those who supervise the work of a team of professional subordinates and/or manage an important function in the company.

 - Executives are the top leaders of a company (President, Vice President, CEO, etc.) who have broad discretion in running the business and receive little oversight.

-The attorneys of Sam Shihab & Associates have experience translating business records regarding managerial or executive activities into comprehensive I-140 Multinational Managers or Executives EB-1 Immigrant Petitions.
+The attorneys of Shihab Burke, LLC, Attorneys At Law have experience translating business records regarding managerial or executive activities into comprehensive I-140 Multinational Managers or Executives EB-1 Immigrant Petitions.

 Why Consult with An Immigration Attorney?

-The attorneys of Sam Shihab & Associates have worked on thousands of employed-based applications.
+The attorneys of Shihab Burke, LLC, Attorneys At Law have worked on thousands of employed-based applications.
 We can help businesses as well as their manager and executive employees navigate the immigration process from beginning to end and advise on any issues that may come up along the way.